G3mha/Prisoners-Dilemma/README.md

 ### How PSO Can Help

-Particle Swarm Optimization helps solve this dilemma by identifying an optimal contribution pattern.
+The paper [3] suggests that the Particle Swarm Optimization algorithm can be used to solve a Prisoner's Dilemma problem.
+From that, in the context of our problem, open source contribution, we identified that PSO can identify an optimal contribution pattern.
 The algorithm searches the parameter space of key metrics like commits, issues, and pull requests to find the equilibrium point where both communities and individual contributors benefit sustainably.
 By using real repository data, PSO reveals which contribution patterns lead to healthier projects over time, inherently advising those seeking to invest time and effort into contributing to a repository to avoid the aforementioned "tragedy of the commons".

 ### How Data was Collected

-The open source repository data was collected using the GitHub REST API.
+The open source repository data was collected using the GitHub REST API [1].
 Our collection process targeted the top 20 repositories ranked by stars, providing a representative sample of popular projects.

 The data collection was executed in two phases.
 First, we queried the API to identify the top starred repositories.
 Second, for each repository, the API calls gathered metrics, which are described in the [Metrics](#metrics) section.